 Peer groups are constantly evolving with your data and updated on a daily basis.

-Empowering Users with Access Request Recommendations
+Access Request Recommendations

 Access request recommendations help IdentityNow end users who are struggling to find the access items they need in the Request Center.
 Each user is presented with their top 15 access request recommendations, enabling them to confidently request access.